sagor110090/livewire-modal/README.md

-Here’s an updated version of the README with the package version included at the top:
+Here’s an updated version of the README including the necessary import statements in `app.js` for the JavaScript and CSS files:

 ---